gopheracademy/gopheracademy-web/content/advent-2019/pkgapi.md

 To resolve the tension, I considered the different use cases.
 The most common use case, I reasoned, would be to use the `tensor` package on the CPU, with well known data types like `float64` and `float32`.

-I built a heirarchy of needs, with GPU usage at the top.
+I built a hierarchy of needs, with GPU usage at the top.
 This sacrifices some of the ease-of-use, but I reckoned if you want to use GPU, you'd be an expert user.

-## Heirarchical Use of Libraries ##
+## Hierarchical Use of Libraries ##

 Sometimes, it's not quite possible to resolve the tension.
-In cases like that, I would opt to build a heirarchical family of libraries.
+In cases like that, I would opt to build a hierarchical family of libraries.

 In the course of programming across different languages, I have noticed some good patterns.
-Good libraries are somewhat heirarchically organized - they are built on top of structures from libraries in a compositional manner.
+Good libraries are somewhat hierarchically organised - they are built on top of structures from libraries in a compositional manner.

 <div style="margin-left:auto;margin-right:auto; width: 80%; margin-bottom:20px">
 <?xml version="1.0" encoding="UTF-8"?>